btj/ogp-notes/lecture2part1.md

 - [Enforcing encapsulation: accessibility modifiers](#Enforcing-encapsulation-accessibility-modifiers)
 - [Instance methods](#Instance-methods)

 In the previous lecture, we used the JLearner tool to make acquaintance with the Java programming language.
-We used variables, arrays, and class objects to store and process data.
+We used variables, arrays and class objects to store and process data.
 From this perspective, Java is not much different from Python.
-The main difference is that Java is statically typed, which means that we need to specify the type of each local variable, method parameter, method result, array element, and class field in our program.
+The main difference is that Java is statically typed, which means that we need to specify the type of each local variable, method parameter, method result, array element and class field in our program.
 The types we have seen are `int`, the type of integers, `int[]`, the type of arrays of integers, `int[][]`, the type of arrays of arrays of integers, and the various class types corresponding to the classes we declared, such as `Node` and `List`.

 In this lecture, we will move on to _modular programming_.
-In modular programming, we split our program into _modules_, with the goal of being able to build, understand, verify, and evolve each module separately and in parallel with the other modules of the program.
+In modular programming, we split our program into _modules_, with the goal of being able to build, understand, verify and evolve each module separately and in parallel with the other modules of the program.
 To achieve this, it is necessary that we clearly specify the _API_ between a module and its _clients_ (the modules that use the module).

 To illustrate this, let's write a program that stores and manipulates _intervals_ of integers.
 An interval is defined by a lower bound and an upper bound, so we declare a class `Interval`, with fields `lowerBound` and `upperBound`: